 Her research explores digital intellectual property debates as well as intersections between alphabetic and code writing in historical context.
 She has published on digital games, writing center technology and intellectual property issues in software composition.
-Her current book project argues that the historical and social perspective of New Literacy Studies can help us understand the technical and social affordances of computer code writing.
+Her book is Coding Literacy: How Computer Programming is Changing Writing (MIT Press, 2017).

 She currently serves on the CCCC’s Intellectual Property Committee and Pitt’s Curriculum Committee for Composition.